steve4744/TNTRun/README.md

 ## Download

-If your server is running with a minimum of Java 16 with Minecraft 1.16.5 or later, then the latest version of TNTRun\_reloaded can be [downloaded from Spigot.](https://www.spigotmc.org/resources/tntrun_reloaded.53359/ "TNTRun_reloaded")
+If your server is running a minimum of Java 17 with Minecraft 1.17.1 or later, then the latest version of TNTRun\_reloaded can be [downloaded from Spigot.](https://www.spigotmc.org/resources/tntrun_reloaded.53359/ "TNTRun_reloaded")

+If your server is running a minimum of Java 16 with Minecraft 1.16.5 or 1.17.1, you should download version 9.23.1 from Spigot.

 For Minecraft versions from 1.13.2 to 1.16.5, on servers running less than Java 16, you should download version 9.11 from Spigot.

-For Minecraft versions from 1.8 through to 1.12.2, the legacy version of TNTRun\_reloaded (version 6.8.7) can be downloaded from the GitHub Releases tab above.
+For Minecraft versions from 1.8 through to 1.12.2, the legacy version of TNTRun\_reloaded (version 6.8.7) is available in the GitHub Releases tab above.
 It can be [downloaded here.](https://github.com/steve4744/TNTRun/releases/download/v6.8.6/TNTRun_reloaded-6.8.7.jar "v6.8.7")

 ## Development Builds